Aspallar/MtgWiki/README.md

 ## License
 Licensed under [CC BY-NC-SA 2.5](https://creativecommons.org/licenses/by-nc-sa/2.5/).
-For a list of contributers see the [history](https://mtg.gamepedia.com/index.php?title=Module:CR&action=history) on the MTG wiki.
+Yes it's a strange license for software but it is the license that applies to all content, including code, published on a gamepedia wiki.
+Principal contributers are the original author [Corveroth](https://mtg.gamepedia.com/User:Corveroth) and [Yanderesliver](https://mtg.gamepedia.com/UserProfile:Yanderesliver).
+For a full list of contributers see the [history](https://mtg.gamepedia.com/index.php?title=Module:CR&action=history) on the MTG wiki.

+The exception to this is **src/mwhtml.lua** which is published under [GPL v2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).